-This beautiful old barn in Madison County was on property recently donated to the church across the street and slated to be torn down.
-As parts of the barn slowly disappeared, its structure was exposed and it immediately captured our attention.
-We unofficially adopted the barn and began documenting, photographing, and diagramming the structure over the course of weeks and months.
-The final project was to cover the barn in translucent plastic and light it from within to produce the images that you see here.
+After being donated to a nearby church, this beautiful old Madison County barn didn’t have much of a future aside from being torn down.
+As parts of the barn slowly disappeared, its structure was exposed and immediately captured our attention.
+We unofficially adopted the barn to begin documenting, photographing, and diagramming the structure over the course of weeks and months.
+Instead of collapsing it, we decided to cover it in translucent plastic to light from within.

-The wood-framed barn is one of the true vernacular archetypes in Arkansas and the Ozarks.
-This project became the manifestation of a desire to honor what remains of a historic barn in Josh's rural hometown.
-Celebrated by local artist George Dombek through his prolific watercolor paintings, barns prove to be an influence on and icons of daily life in rural Arkansas.
-They are given reverence by (the late) local architect Fay Jones through references to construction type and open truss design in Thorncrown Chapel.
-Here at deMx architecture , barns have been the precedent for many of our modern buildings.
+The wooden-framed barn is one of the true vernacular archetypes in Arkansas and the Ozarks, and this investigative project became the embodiment to honor what remains of a historic barn in Hindsville.
+Celebrated by local artist George Dombek through his prolific watercolor paintings, barns are an influence of iconic of daily life in rural Arkansas.
+They are given reverence by late local architect, Fay Jones, through references to the construction type and open-truss design of Thorncrown Chapel.
+At DEMX Architecture, barns have been the precedent for many of our modern buildings.

 A beautiful example of vernacular architecture, where form and function are inextricably connected, this barn stands as a legacy.
-What remains of the structure reveals the integrity of the barn’s original construction and holds a beauty all its own.
-Now open to the sky, the roof’s cascading rhythm of rafters creates a lofty, cathedral-like space.
-Other elements, such as the hay loft, windows, and doors, represent the very specific functions of the building and compose an unabashedly frank and honest facade.
+What remains of the structure reveals the integrity of the barn’s original construction and holds a beauty of its own.
+Open to the sky, the roof’s cascading rhythm of rafters creates a lofty, cathedral-like space.
+Other elements – the hay loft, windows, and doors – represent the very specific functions of the building and compose an unabashed, frank and honest facade.

 Our investigative intent was to document the barn in a way that would highlight the beauty of its original construction.
-It was important that our installation not take away from or hide the barn’s character, but enhance it.
+It was important that our installation not take away from or hide, but to enhance the barn’s character.
 The design solution we came to was simple and subtle.
-We decided to "replace" the missing areas of the outer shell with a translucent plastic, on both the walls and the roof.
-In doing so, a lantern-like effect was created that, when illuminated, would transform the barn into a softly glowing beacon; its structural skeleton striking crisp lines through a glowing facade.
+We “replaced” the missing areas of the outer shell with a translucent plastic across both the walls and roof.
+A lantern-like effect was created that, when illuminated, would transform the barn into a softly glowing beacon; its structural skeleton striking crisp lines through a glowing veil.